 Cash flows from operating activities/net sales = _______ percent

-Keep in mind that this is not the same as net income margin, which includes non-cash transactions such as bad debt expenses and depreciation.
+Keep in mind that this is not the same as the net income margin, which includes non-cash transactions such as bad debt expenses and depreciation.
 And although higher is better, there is no "perfect" percentage to aim for because all companies are different.
-But a company that shows an increasing cash flow margin from year-to-year is certainly getting stronger with time and this is a good indicator of its probability for long-term success.
+But a company that shows an increasing cash flow margin from year-to-year is certainly getting stronger with time, and this is a good indicator of its probability for long-term success.

 Cash flows from operating activities, which is the numerator, come from the statement of cash flows.
 Net sales come from the company's income statement.

-If a company is generating a negative cash flow, this would show up as a negative number in the numerator in the cash flow margin equation.
+If a company is generating negative cash flow, this would show up as a negative number in the numerator in the cash flow margin equation.
 Therefore, the company is losing money even as it is generating sales revenue.
 It would have to borrow money or raise money through investors to continue operating.

 But there's a flip side.
 Generating negative cash flow for a limited period of time can have long-term beneficial results depending on where the cash is flowing.
-If it's going toward expansion, this could be expected to not only balance cash flow again when the project is completed but actually increase it into a far more positive and profitable range.
+If it's going toward expansion, this could be expected to not only balance cash flow again when the project is completed but increase it into a far more positive and profitable range.

 Cash flow margin can be a shifty number for investors to rely upon because companies can voluntarily adjust cash flows from operation, and they might want to do so periodically for a number of reasons.
 They might temporarily hold off on paying accounts payable and other expenses, thus retaining more cash.

 The cash flow margin calculation is most often advantageous for the company itself as more or less of a barometer as to how it's performing.
 If you want to use it to gauge investing opportunities, consider looking at different cash flow margins for the company at incremental periods of time to ascertain consistency.
 You want a panoramic view, not a single snapshot.